NtajiBenbor/Expense-Tracker-App/README.md

 ![Mobile View](/imgs/Expense-Tracker-App-mobile.png)
 *A screenshot demonstrating the app's responsive design on a mobile device.*

-## 3. Why I built this ❓
+## 3. Why I Built This ❓

-I built this project to solidify my understanding of JavaScript and Bootstrap, particularly in creating dynamic, interactive web applications.
-It was an opportunity to work on DOM manipulation, event handling, and local storage, enhancing my problem-solving skills and learning new techniques for managing state within the browser.
+I built this project to deepen my understanding of JavaScript and Bootstrap, particularly in creating dynamic, interactive web applications.
+This project allowed me to enhance my skills in DOM manipulation, event handling, and local storage, and gave me new techniques for managing state within the browser.

-## 4. What I learned while building this project
+## 4. What I Learned While Building This Project

-- **DOM Manipulation:** I gained deeper insight into dynamically updating the DOM based on user interactions, such as adding and removing rows in a table.
+- **DOM Manipulation:** I gained a better understanding of dynamically updating the DOM based on user interactions, such as adding and removing rows in a table.

 - **Event Handling:** This project provided extensive practice with handling various user events like form submissions, button clicks, and date validations.

-- **Local Storage:** I learned how to utilize the browser's local storage for persisting data, allowing the app to maintain state across page reloads.
+- **Local Storage:** I learned how to use the browser's local storage to persist data, allowing the app to maintain its state across page reloads.

+- **The Date Object:** I improved my understanding of the *Date()* object, using it to implement several features like creating a 12-hour time format, appending **AM** or **PM** based on the time of day, and ensuring the minutes and hours are always displayed in double digits.

+- **forEach(), filter(), map(), and reduce():** This project helped me deepen my understanding of these array methods.
+I successfully used them to manipulate data sent to and retrieved from local storage, and to update parts of the DOM accordingly.

-- **Bootstrap Integration:** Using Bootstrap's grid system and components, I created a responsive layout that adapts to different screen sizes effortlessly.
+- **Bootstrap Integration:** By using Bootstrap's grid system and components, I created a responsive layout that adapts smoothly to different screen sizes.

-- **JavaScript Best Practices:** Working with modular functions and maintaining clean, readable code was a key focus throughout this project.
+- **JavaScript Best Practices:** Throughout the project, I focused on writing modular functions and maintaining clean, readable code.

-## 5. Challenges :sweat:
+## 5. Challenges 😓

+- **Date Validation:** Figuring out how to prevent users from entering future dates was a challenge.

+- **Alerts:** Implementing alerts with different colors as visual cues when users perform actions such as adding, deleting, or clearing entries, or entering invalid dates, took some trial and error.

+- **Dynamically Displaying a Placeholder Row:** It was challenging to figure out how to dynamically display a placeholder row based on the state of the app.

+- **Cleaning and Reformatting Strings:** In this project, I became familiar with cleaning and formatting substrings using methods such as *slice(), reverse(), replace(), split(), join(), and Number()*.
+This was particularly useful for reformatting the dates of each entry.

 ## 6. Tools and Resources Utilized 🔧